 Additional out-of-pocket expenses (including a non-refundable study abroad administrative fee and travel expenses to and from your destination) are not included in your financial aid determination.
 Once on campus, certain College students are eligible for scholarships that assist with these out-of-pocket study abroad costs.

 If you are participating in a study abroad program that is not sponsored by the University, you must take a leave of absence and are not eligible to receive financial aid through the University of Chicago.
-Participation in a non-University program, therefore, will not count toward the number of quarters for which you are eligible to recieve aid.
+Therefore, any terms you complete in a non-University program will not count toward the total number of quarters for which you are eligible to receive aid at UChicago.

 If you are in a non-University sponsored program, and your academic adviser has approved your transfer credits, please contact our office to discuss your financial aid options.

 For more information, please visit the Study Abroad Office.